SevdanurGENC/Run-Maven-Project-GUI-TOOL/README.md

-# Run-Maven-Project-GUI
+# Run-Maven-Project-GUI-TOOL
-In this repo, you can clean and build any maven project with the help of a button in a java gui.
+In this repo, you can clean and build any MAVEN project with the help of a button in a JAVA GUI.

 Maven is a build automation tool used primarily for Java projects.
 Maven can also be used to build and manage projects written in C#, Ruby, Scala, and other languages.
 The Maven project is hosted by the Apache Software Foundation, where it was formerly part of the Jakarta Project.
 Apache Maven is a software project management and comprehension tool.
 Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.